NCGAS/PonyLinux/installation_instructions.md

 ```
 python3 setup.py --freedom=partial install --private  --prefix=$(pwd) --without-info
 ```
 The $(pwd) command in the prefix just substitutes in the current directory, so this builds in-place.
-You could change it to the full path of unixTut, or leave it alone if you are ok with it going into ~/.local.
+You could change it to the full path of PonyLinux, or leave it alone if you are ok with it going into ~/.local.
 In any case, you will need to add the bin directory created by ponysay to your PATH variable.